rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the course!
 And I had a bit of time left over, so I watched the video about the Caucy-Schwartz inequality on Khan Academy.

 **Thoughts:** The last programming exercise was the easiest of the lot - it was basically just copying and pasting function definitions that I'd written before.
 The result was pretty good though - my cat-recognition model is now up to 80% accuracy.

+### Day 24: 13 April 2018

+**Today's Progress**: Started on Andrew Ng's Machine Learning course at Coursera, and took the first quiz.

+**Thoughts:** This course seems a lot easier than NNDL - it looks like I took them the wrong way round - but there are lots of details in here that I think will help cement my understanding of neural networks, and give me some broader machine learning knowledge.
+I can easily imagine missing a useful approach to a problem if all I know about is neural nets.
+The course is supposed to take 11 weeks, but I imagine I'll finish it much quicker than that.